In [1]:

 • Building the circuit from the strategy

-Each of these steps is parametrized by a structure called synthesis_info.
+Each of these steps is parameterized by a structure called synthesis_info.
 This structure stores some additional data needed to pass fine-tuning options or to store statistics.

 The ltl_to_game function takes the LTL specification, and the list of controllable atomic propositions (or output signals).
 It returns a two-player game, where player 0 plays the input variables (and wants to invalidate the acceptance condition), and player 1 plays the output variables (and wants to satisfy the output condition).
 The conversion from LTL to parity automata can use one of many algorithms, and can be specified in the synthesis_info structure (this works like the --algo= option of ltlsynt).